1. Status of this Document

 5.3.9. log:notIncludes

-Checks whether the subject quoted graph _does not_ include the object quoted graph (taking into account variables)
+Checks whether the subject quoted graph _does not_ include the object quoted graph (taking into account variables)true

 Try in Notation3 Editor 🚀